What's Happening Around Town?

 & Electric Upgrades

-The Entire Levy
+The Entire Levee

-Our flood levy has been neglected for decades and, because of this, we are no longer in the good graces of FEMA.
+Our flood levee has been neglected for decades and, because of this, we are no longer in the good graces of FEMA.
 Unless we did something fast, we were, most likely, going to have to pay appx. $200.00 a month for flood insurance by year's end.
 But please don't panic!
-Fire Chief Smith, Levy Administrator, and Village officals have been working dilegently with the EMA, FEMA and the Corp. of Engineers to keep this from happening.
+Fire Chief Smith, Levee Administrator, and Village officals have been working dilegently with the EMA, FEMA and the Corp. of Engineers to keep this from happening.
 Efforts appear to be paying off and things look positive.
 Check back for updates.

 This is the sewage pump station, located at 2nd Street.
 The project is part of a grant being used to update our Forced Main.
 The Forced Main is the main sewer line that runs from this station to the Treatment Plant.
 Although the hope was to replace the entire line, it looks as if there will not be enough monies available to do so at this time.
 We will know more soon.